SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-Tdano13/PROJECT_PRESENTATION.md

     { amount: -50, date: '22-11-23' },
 ])

-Plan
+### Plan

 // test bare bones test
 // write a function in js file/ export that function to the test file
 // in the test file start writing unit tests for different scenarios

-1 Test with expenses received in the last year.
+1 Test with expenses received in the last year -- this should give the total sum as we are counting the expenses accounted for only in last year
-2 Test with expenses received in the current year.
+2 Test with expenses received in the current year -- this shouldn't give any number should be 0 as we are not considering expenses for this year
-3 Test with expenses received in multiple years, including the last year, and the year before or a year from 10 years ago
+3 Test with expenses received in multiple years, including the last year, and the year before or a year from 10 years ago -- only should give the total number of the expenses incured last year as we are considering those only

+### Reflections

+Worked amazingly as a team -- we did the Disney ideation together, feeding each other with our plans and also supported each other.
+When someone was struggling like setting up the test or struggling in any way we would make sure that everyone was on the same page and hasn't been left behind.